 LaunchDarkly provides SDKs in all major programming languages, powered by a worldwide service that propagates feature flag changes to your application in milliseconds, ensuring that your users get the experience that is right for them.
 We’re committed to making feature flagging a seamless part of your process at every step of the workflow, from development to testing to production.

 We’ve always supported local development and testing by allowing developers to put the client in offline mode to return defaults, or by giving devs their own environments in LD.
-But sometimes the defaults won’t give you test the values you actually want to test.
+But sometimes the defaults aren’t the values you actually want to test.

 We’re happy to announce that we’ve added a new capability to all of our server SDKs that allow you to develop and test your code using flag values that you can store in a file.

 This new file-based option allows you to develop locally without having to connect to LaunchDarkly.
 That way your local environment can include feature flag evaluations without having to use an external service or write your own feature flag mocks.
 This capability is intended for local testing, integration testing, and other non-production environments only.

 The files for flag evaluation can be standard JSON or YAML, and you have the option to have the file-based source include just basic information about a flag (name and value).
 For example: